alice-viola/ThreadPool/README.md

 An higher value of sleep makes the pool less responsive when new jobs are inserted, so in case of performance critical tasks, you should set this interval small.
-**Seems that the minimal interval is or zero, or a time-slice of the scheduler**
+*Seems that the minimal interval is or zero, or a time-slice of the scheduler.*
 ```C++
 // Set sleep in nanoseconds
 tp.set_sleep_time_ns(100);